Dwsilky/Azure-SOC/README.md

 ## Introduction

-In this project, I built a honeynet in Azure so I could ingest logs from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+This has been the best project I have undertaken thus far as a cybersecurity professional.
+In this project, I built a honeynet in Azure so I could ingest logs from various resources into a Log Analytics workspace, which was then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
 I measured some security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measured metrics for another 24 hours, then showed the results below.
 The metrics shown are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)
 - SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- AzureNetworkAnalytics_CL (Malicious Flows lured into our honeynet)

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)